Last Updated on October 4, 2022 by admin

 4. Maple Counter Cafe

 Have an epic breakfast at Maple Counter Cafe.
 Whether you’re planning a full day of wine tasting or outdoor recreation, you’ll want to have a solid breakfast before starting the day.
 After seeing hundreds of reviews about the Maple Counter Cafe, we had to check it out.
 I ordered the Apple Pancake, one of the house specialties, and it was massive!
 (Tip: I recommend sharing this one!)
+It was one of the prettiest pancakes I have ever eaten.

-5. Explore the Historic Downtown
+5. Explore Walla Walla’s Historic Downtown

 My favorite store in the downtown area was the bookstore.
 (No surprise there!)
 Book & Game was right on the corner on Main Street, and we picked up a few books and some board games for future game nights.
 (We really like the UNLOCK! series, which is like an escape room you can puzzle through at home.)